My Usual Spiel: Motorstorm Apocalypse, and I thought it couldn't get any crazier

 refuse to leave the city and an increasingly aggressive military security

 force.
-In case you didn’t realize, Motorstorm is in fact a
+In case you didn’t realize, Motorstorm is in fact a racing tournament yes these people actually came to this place via

 some kind of unused aircraft carrier intending to build tracks and race around